 For our last class we will listen to a tape of a talk, Remembrance of Things Past, by Nobel Laureate Eric Kandel.
 He won the 2000 prize in Medicine and Physiology for his study of memory and learning, especially in the sea snail, Aplysia.
 The information in the following page comes from web links (references) and are threaded together to present the background to the talk we will hear on Monday.
 Please read this thoroughly so you can be prepared to get the most out of his talk.
 Eric R. Kandel, MD Research Abstract.
 The general finding that long-term plasticity and long-term memory recruit transcription in the nucleus, an organelle shared by all synapses of a neuron, has raised a question that we have begun to explore in Aplysia and mice: Are long-term changes cell-wide, or can induced gene products be spatially compartmentalized so that they selectively alter the function of some synapses and not others?

 When found in neurons or nerves it may also be called an electrical synapse.
 While an ephapse has some similarities to a gap junction, by modern definition the two are different.
 One gap junction channel is composed of two connexons (or hemichannels), which connect across the intercellular space.
 Gap junctions are analogous to the plasmodesmata that join plant cells.
 One of the young boys in my family is currently all about dinosaurs (and monster trucks, living up to all little boy traditions).

 That they occasionally do so was credited to happenstance.
 At least part of the reason for this is that octopuses seem to lack the proprioceptive ability to assess the positions of their arms in space.
+So, removing a screw-top lid from a jar to capture a crustacean inside would not be possible…or would it?
+Perhaps the appropriate stimuli have never been presented.
 Cephalove: A View of the Octopus Brain.
 In this post, I am going to outline octopus neuroanatomy, to the best of my ability.